GenericMappingTools/gmt/doc/rst/source/grdclip.rst

   gmt grdclip @AFR.nc -Gnew_AFR.nc -Sa0/NaN -Sb0/0 -V

-To set all values :math:`\leq` 0 to NaN in the file errors.nc:
+To set all values ≤ 0 to NaN in the file errors.nc:

 ::